nikolis/MehungryGoParser/README.md

 Project documentation.
 Best Practices:

 Use cmd/ for binaries instead of placing all logic in main.go.

 Use internal/ for code that shouldn’t be accessed outside your project.

 Keep business logic separate from HTTP handlers (use service/).

 Follow idiomatic Go naming conventions.

+# Command Line Tool for splitting files to manage large json files  created using Cobra